Twitter under Elon Musk: Media Matters

 On June 13, 2024, a U.S. District judge ordered that X Corp's lawsuit against Media Matters will proceed to trial on April 7, 2025.
 The judge, Reed O'Connor, owns Tesla stock and chose not to recuse.
 In August, he ruled against Media Matter's request that the case be dismissed.
 Legal experts have criticized Musk's lawsuit, deeming it "frivolous" or "bogus", and saying that it contradicts the First Amendment.
 In December 2023, Missouri Attorney General Andrew Bailey opened a similar investigation into Media Matters.
 In August 2024, a federal judge granted an injunction to halt the Missouri investigation, saying the suit was using law enforcement machinery for political ends against Media Matters.

+In May 2025, the FTC issued a civil investigative demand (CID) letter to Media Matters, seeking information on its contacts with a World Federation of Advertisers and others regarding the dropping of ads after the Media Matters report.
+In August 2025, a federal judge halted the FTC's investigation into Media Matters saying that Media Matters had “engaged in quintessential First Amendment activity" when it published the report on placement of ads near antisemitic material and that “It should alarm all Americans when the Government retaliates against individuals or organizations for engaging in constitutionally protected public debate.
+And that alarm should ring even louder when the Government retaliates against those engaged in newsgathering and reporting.”
+He also found that Media Matters was likely to show that the FTC had acted with "retaliatory animus".
+However, because of the cost of defending itself, Media Matters laid off personnel.

+In April 2026, the FTC dropped its investigation into Media Matters and in May Media Matters withdrew its suit against the FTC.

 Advertisers

-On August 6, 2024, X filed an anti-trust lawsuit in the Northern District of Texas against the World Federation of Advertisers, Unilever, Mars, CVS and Ørsted, alleging that the advertisers had conspired via their participation in the Global Alliance for Responsible Media to withhold "billions of dollars in advertising revenue" from X. The World Federation of Advertisers created the Global Alliance for Responsible Media in 2019 to address "illegal or harmful content on digital media platforms and its monetization via advertising".
+On August 6, 2024, X filed an anti-trust lawsuit in the Northern District of Texas against the World Federation of Advertisers, Unilever, Mars, CVS and Ørsted, alleging that the advertisers had conspired via their participation in the Global Alliance for Responsible Media (GARM) to withhold "billions of dollars in advertising revenue" from X. The World Federation of Advertisers created GARM in 2019, with the group shutting down days after the lawsuit was initiated.
+In February 2025, the Texas lawsuit was broadened to include Lego, Nestlé, Tyson Foods, Abbott Laboratories, Colgate-Palmolive, Pinterest and Shell International, as advertisers previously part of the discontinued GARM group.
+In May, some of the advertisers requested the case be dismissed stating that "antitrust law protects competition; it does not protect X from competition".
+In March 2026, X's lawsuit was dismissed with prejudice.

 Reactions and commentary

-Commentators have described it as a "free speech free-for-all", "free-for-all hellscape", and as a right-wing social network.
+Commentators have described Twitter under Musk's ownership as a "free speech free-for-all", "free-for-all hellscape", and as a right-wing social network.
 The platform garnered favorable attention from conservatives and Republicans in the United States.